eht-lab/p4c/README.md

     using:
     ```
     p4c -b bmv2-ss-p4org program.p4 -o program.bmv2.json
     ```
+    If you want to compile a P4-16 program for Apollo using:
+    ```
+    p4c-apollo-tuna program.p4 -o program.apollo.json
+    ```

 If you plan to contribute to P4C, you'll find more useful information